Edward Lee | |

 McCune–Reischauer | I Kyun |

 Edward Lee (born July 2, 1972), Korean name Lee Kyun (Korean: 이균),[1] is an American celebrity chef, author and restaurateur.
 He has made numerous television appearances on shows including The Mind of a Chef, Iron Chef America, Top Chef, and Culinary Class Wars.
 He owns multiple restaurants in Louisville, Kentucky and Washington, D.C. and has garnered several James Beard Foundation Award nominations.
-In 2019, Lee was awarded the James Beard Foundation Award for his book Buttermilk Graffiti, as well as the James Beard Humanitarian Award for his organization, the LEE Initiative.[2][3]
+In 2019, Lee was awarded the James Beard Foundation Award for his book Buttermilk Graffiti, as well as the James Beard Humanitarian Award for his organization, the LEE Initiative, in 2024.[2][3]

 Lee was born on July 2, 1972, in Brooklyn, New York, to Korean parents.
 He began cooking at age 11 and credits his grandmother with first sparking his interest in food.
 He graduated magna cum laude with a bachelor's degree in literature from New York University.[4]